tommyhpham02/ResumeBuilder-CS3300-/README.md

      ```
        >If you can not find the Package manager Console, use tools->Nu Get Package Manager->Package Manager Consol.
    - Now the database is set up and ready to be used.
+   - Now you can go back to SQL server managment studio and press connect at the bottom left of the connect to server window.

 ### 4. Run the Angular Application